Battle of Koromokina Lagoon: 7 November

 Heavy fighting broke out with the Japanese firing light machine guns from well-concealed fortifications covered by automatic rifle fire from snipers hidden in trees.
 Company K's attack stalled and was pinned down; their advance was halted.
 Japanese resistance increased as reinforcements from the remainder of the counterlanding force began to arrive.
-At 13:15, the 1st Battalion, 3rd Marine Regiment who were in reserve, was ordered into the battle, being transferred from the right flank of the US beachhead.
-Company K provided covering fire while Company B of the 1st Battalion, 3rd Marine Regiment moved across the left flank and passed through Company K to take up the fight.
-Company C of the 1st Battalion, 3rd Marine Regiment moved forward on the right flank and Company K withdrew, having lost five killed and 13 wounded.
-Of the 13 wounded, two later died.
+At 13:15 the 1st Battalion, 3rd Marines who were in reserve were ordered into the battle, being transferred from the right flank of the US beachhead.
+Company K provided covering fire while Company B of the 1st Battalion, 3rd Marines moved across the left flank and passed through Company K to take up the fight.
+Company C of the 1st Battalion, 3rd Marines moved forward on the right flank and Company K withdrew, having lost 5 killed and 13 wounded.
+Of the 13 wounded, 2 later died.

 Tank support

-The two companies of the 1st Battalion, 3rd Marine Regiment—under the command of Major John P. Brody—found the going tough as the Japanese positions were well-hidden, and they found themselves under heavy machine gun and automatic weapons fire.
+The two companies of the 1st Battalion, 3rd Marines—under the command of Major John P. Brody—found the going tough as the Japanese positions were well-hidden, and they found themselves under heavy machine gun and automatic weapons fire.
 Tanks moved up to help with the assault, and the Marines advanced slowly as the tank fire eliminated the enemy emplacements.
 Late that afternoon, the advance was halted and a heavy artillery concentration, in preparation for a full-scale attack by the 1st Battalion, 21st Marine Regiment against the enemy defenses in front of the Marines.
-The artillery fire raged through the enemy positions and Companies B and C placed mortar fire almost on top of their own positions.
+The artillery fire raged through the enemy positions, and Companies B and C placed mortar fire almost on top of their own positions.